 In an academic Christian community such as Regent, conflicts may arise between persons relative to performance, conduct, or interpersonal issues.
 These conflicts may involve areas related to in-class and/or outside-of-class activities.
 Whether faculty or student, the same biblical principles found in Matthew 18:15-17 should guide the conflict resolution.
 A student with a concern should first communicate that concern face-to-face to the faculty member with whom the conflict has arisen.
 If the student is not satisfied with the results of this meeting or does not feel safe in discussing the situation alone with the professor, the faculty mentor should be consulted.
 In conflicts involving the faculty mentor, the Psy.D.
 Program Director should be consulted.
 In conflicts involving the Program Director, the Assistant Dean of the SPC should be consulted.
 When work with the mentor and the professor has failed to resolve the issue, scheduling an appointment with the Psy.D.
 Program Director is the next step.
 The student may wish to have his or her mentor attend such a meeting for support if the conflict does not involve the mentor.
-Should satisfactory resolution of the situation not occur at this level, the student may appeal to the Associate Dean of Academics for the SPC and Dean of the School of Psychology and Counseling in succession.
+Should satisfactory resolution of the situation not occur at this level, the student may appeal to the Associate Dean of Academics for the College of Health and Behavioral Sciences and Dean of the College of Health and Behavioral Sciences in succession.
 At this point, standard university policies (such as those found on/in the Regent website, Student Handbook, Office of the Provost, Faculty and Academic Policy Handbook), will guide the resolution process.